 6. St. Basil’s Cathedral

-This colourful Christian church is also located in Red Square.
+This colorful Christian church is also located in Red Square.
 And it was built in the 16th century by Ivan the Terrible.

 Save this post to Pinterest if you like it!